 Skip to content

 Founded in 2003, the Center for Environmental and Social Development is one of the first non-profit organizations to work towards human rights in Syria.
 Journalist Issam Khoury formed ETCC in 2003 in Syria, with the initial focus of environmental and economic development.
 These programs positively impacted Syrian youth and provided a lasting effect on civil society.
 During 2003-2005, ETCC, then consisting of 100 members, launched cleanup and restoration efforts along the Syrian coast.
-This included cleanup and afforestation activities along mountainous regions.

 Due to a changing political climate in the Middle East, we decided to participate in journalist training sessions, helping students to craft their own investigative articles about development in Syria and the Middle East.